-Internet memes have become a vital part of today’s digital culture, as Good Guy Greg, Juan, Scumbag Steve, First World Problems Girl, Bad Luck Brain and the rest of the gang can not only be found on humor blogs, but also in everyday chatting.
-Before we go deeper, first we need to make sure that you know what exactly an Internet meme is.
+Internet memes have become a vital part of today’s digital culture.
+Good Guy Greg, Juan, Scumbag Steve, First World Problems Girl, Bad Luck Brain and the rest of the gang can not only be found on humor blogs, but also in everyday chatting.
+Before we get to our list of Mexican word of the day memes, first we need to make sure that you know what exactly an Internet meme is.
 It is a piece of media, a catchy phrase or a concept that spreads from person to person online within a culture.
 Internet memes can take a form of images, videos, gifs and hashtags, as long as they are funny enough to be shared from one person to another via social network media, direct mails and blogs.

 The word “meme” was first used by Richard Dawkins in his book “The Selfish Gene”.
 In his pre-Internet era book, Richard used the world in an attempt to explain how a cultural information or idea (whether technology, fashion or ideology) spreads among people.
 In 2013, he compared the evolution of memes to human evolution and genes: they can either evolve or go extinct.
 Internet meme, though, is an idea that spreads quickly on the Internet and goes “viral”.

 Image macros are often interchangeably used for Internet memes.
 Although their concepts are pretty much the same, the key difference is their recognizability in today’s Internet digital culture.
 However, it is only a thin line between these two, as hilarious image macros can easily accomplish great recognition and become known as a meme.